 Daniel Immerwahr (born 1980) is associate professor of history at Northwestern University, where he specializes in twentieth-century U.S. history within a global context.
 He holds bachelor’s degrees from Columbia University and King’s College at the University of Cambridge and a doctorate from the University of California, Berkeley.
 How to Hide an Empire is his second book.

-I’ve reviewed two other good books on related subjects:
+I’ve reviewed four other good books on related subjects:

 - The True Flag: Theodore Roosevelt, Mark Twain, and the Birth of the American Empire by Stephen Kinzer (The racist origins of the American empire)

 - The Imperial Cruise: A Secret History of Empire and War by James Bradley (Teddy Roosevelt and the dark side of American foreign policy)

 - An Indigenous Peoples’ History of the United States by Roxanne Dunbar-Ortiz (Revisionist US history from an indigenous perspective)

 - Good recent books about American foreign policy

 - Top 20 popular books for understanding American history

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.